 Application of the Building Code History

 The history above clearly indicates that a completely accurate accounting of all building practices in every region of Florida going back many decades is not possible, given the limited policy information of age and location.
 To accommodate the history of residential building construction practice in Florida, buildings were classified into different eras.
 The classifications shown in Table 4.3.5 were adopted for characterizing the regions by age and model.
-The descriptions of weak, modified weak, medium, modified medium, and strong4.3.5 can be found in4.3.5 Tables 4.3.1 and 4.3.2.
-In Table 6, Strong_OP refers to the strong model with opening protection.
-The use of opening protection is required by current code in the regions in which Strong_OP is assigned, and not required elsewhere.
-Modified Strong refers to the stronger strong S01 described in Table 1b.
-Thus the application of the strong model is regionally dependent.
+The strength descriptions within Table 4.3.5 are provided at the bottom of Table 4.3.5 in terms of the nomenclature used in Tables 4.3.1 and 4.3.2.
 The specific building eras and classifications per region are based on the evolution of the building codes in Florida and the opinions of the experts consulted.